You performed a search for: Suitable for: Youth (12-18)

 2. Click on the province you are in (feel free to watch our Staff Testimonial video).

-3. Review the STAFF INTRO PACKAGE by clicking on this blue button and a also review the Volunteer description (at the bottom of the page).
+3. Review the STAFF INTRO PACKAGE by clicking on this blue button and also review the Volunteer description (at the bottom of the page).

 4. To apply, click the APPLY NOW button, and setup an account.